Dorischisom/Distribution-Network-Analysis-for-PowerCharge-Utilities/README.md

 # Project Overview

+PowerCharge Utilities is a prominent electric utility provider operating in a dynamic and evolving energy landscape.
+The company's primary mission is to ensure the reliable delivery of electrical power to millions of customers across urban and suburban areas.
+PowerCharge Utilities has established itself as a key player in the energy sector, focusing on sustainability and adapting to emerging technologies.

+The energy sector has witnessed a significant transformation in recent years driven by environmental concerns, regulatory changes, and technological advancements.
+One of the most notable developments has been the rapid adoption of electric vehicles (EVs) as part of global efforts to reduce carbon emissions and combat climate change.

 As the energy sector embraces sustainability, the rising adoption of electric vehicles (EVs) is putting new pressure on utility distribution networks.
 This project, conducted for PowerCharge Utilities, analyzes the capacity of the electrical grid to handle increased EV charging demand and recommends data-driven strategies for future optimization.

 # Business Problems